 - Foreign Travel: Observe the appropriate security precautions when traveling.
 Register your travel in the Cornell travel registry and follow the international travel guidelines from Cornell’s CIT.
 See Travel and International Activities and Export Controls and International Travel.

-- Negotiating Unfunded Research Collaborations with Foreign Entities: All unfunded collaboration agreements must be vetted by Cornell Navigate and include standard language to protect academic freedom, intellectual property, and non-discrimination.
-See Institutional Collaborations, Projects & Activities.
+- Negotiating Unfunded Research Collaborations with Foreign Entities: All unfunded collaboration agreements and non-sponsored revenue-generating agreements must be initiated by your unit's contract administrator and include standard language to protect academic freedom, intellectual property, and non-discrimination.
+See Exploring an Academic Collaboration.

 - Screen and Monitor Visitors: Working with foreign collaborators on Cornell University grounds is often vital and productive to the research enterprise.
 If you are bringing a visitor to campus, whether a fellow scientist, student, or funder, make sure that you have properly vetted them and provide adequate supervision.
 See Export Controls in Research and Education – Visiting Scholars.